pauortipythonrepo/Research-Repo/README.md

 Contact: paul.ortiz.nm@gmail.com

-This repo contains all resources from the project
+This repo contains all resources for this project.

 # Archive